wp-plugins/chamber-dashboard-member-manager/readme.txt

 4. Payment report

 == Changelog ==
+= 2.0 =
+* added an option to remove the donation field from the membership form
+* added an optional processing fee to the membership form
+* changed H2s to H1s to comply with new accessibility recommendations
+* added membership level to recent payment report

 = 1.9.0 =
 * stop escaping quotes on invoice notifications sent through the invoice page sidebar
 * billing email field can now accept comma-separated list of emails